Renato Villalta: Treviso (1989–1991)

 He ended his career with Benetton Treviso, with whom he played in two seasons, in 1989–1990 and 1990–1991.

 Basketball executive career

 After he retired from playing pro club basketball, Villalta worked as a sports executive.
 He was the Vice President of the Italian multi-sports club SEF Virtus Bologna 1871.
-He was also the Vice President of the multi-sports club's men's basketball section, Virtus Basketball Bologna, from From 6 May 2013, to 13 October 2015.
+He was also the Vice President of the multi-sports club's men's basketball section, Virtus Basketball Bologna, from 6 May 2013, to 13 October 2015.

 National team career

 Villalta won the silver medal with the senior Italian national basketball team, at the 1980 Moscow Summer Olympic Games.
 He also won the bronze medal at the 1975 FIBA EuroBasket, the gold medal at the 1983 FIBA EuroBasket, and the bronze medal at the 1985 FIBA EuroBasket.

 Villalta also represented Italy at the following major FIBA tournaments: the 1978 FIBA World Cup, the 1979 FIBA EuroBasket, the 1981 FIBA EuroBasket, the 1984 Los Angeles Summer Olympic Games, the 1986 FIBA World Cup, and the 1987 FIBA EuroBasket.